-Use Delta Pay with Miles to Book Flight Deals with Your SkyMiles
+Use Delta ‘Pay with Miles’ to Book Cheap Flights with SkyMiles

-But one of our favorite ways to use Delta SkyMiles is the “Pay with Miles” feature available only to Delta SkyMiles credit card holders.
-Rather than charging an ever-changing amount of miles for your flight, this feature bases the miles you need on the cash fare – every mile is worth a cent.
+But one of our favorite ways to use Delta SkyMiles is the “Pay with Miles” feature – a perk unique to Delta among the major U.S. airlines, and one that’s available only to Delta SkyMiles credit cardholders.
+Rather than charging an ever-changing amount of miles for your flight, this feature bases the miles you need on the cash fare – every SkyMile is worth a cent.

 What Is Delta Pay With Miles?

 The best part?
 Delta Pay with Miles tickets are eligible to earn Medallion Qualifying Miles (MQMs) and Medallion Qualifying Segments (MQSs) where standard award tickets are not.
-In addition, you can earn miles on the part of the fare you pay for with cash when using Pay with Miles.
+In addition to this, you will earn SkyMiles on any part of a fare that you pay with cash when using Pay with Miles.

 Using Delta Pay with Miles to Book Flight Deals